kghose/kghose.github.io/linux-tips/thinkpads.md

 charge per hour of working, which translates to about 7-8hrs of working time since I usually charge the battery to 80%.

+At 100% brightness on the 45% NTSC 300nits screen I burn about 7W while browsing and writing.

 I was a little worried by notes from people online saying that the Intel motherboards were terrible at power consumption and gave very poor battery life, but I see nothing concerning here.